 Does your teen constantly crave movement and appear to be “on the go?”

 Or maybe he appears clumsy and is always getting hurt?

 Does she avoid movement activities such as riding bikes, skateboards or rides at amusement parks?

 Or does he get car sick or motion sick easily?

 Together these two systems help lay the foundation for body awareness, position in space, and motor skills and contribute to an overall sense of organization and well-being in the world.
-Check out this printable checklist to help identify possible sensory issues related to the proprioceptive and vestibular systems.

 The Proprioceptive System